-- 67. The true-up adjustment filing will set forth the servicer's calculation of the true-up adjustment to the WES Charges.
-The Commission will have [45] days after the date of a true-up adjustment filing in which to confirm the mathematical accuracy of the servicer's adjustment.
-Any true-up adjustment filed with the Commission should be effective on its proposed effective date, which shall be not less than [xx] days after filing.
+- 67. The true-up adjustment filing will set forth the servicer's calculation of the true-up adjustment to the WESCRM Charges.
+The Commission will have [30] days after the date of a true-up adjustment filing in which to confirm the mathematical accuracy of the servicer's adjustment.
+Any true-up adjustment filed with the Commission should be effective on its proposed effective date, which shall be not less than [30] days after filing.
 Any necessary corrections to the true-up adjustment, due to mathematical errors in the calculation of such adjustment or otherwise, will be made in future true-up adjustment filings.
 Any interim true-up may take into account the PPR for the next succeeding 6 months if required by the servicing agreement. - 68.
-The true-up mechanism described in this Financing Order and contained in Appendix D to this Financing Order is reasonable and will reduce risks related to the Bonds, resulting in lower WES Charges and greater benefits to customers and should be approved. - 69.
-[To improve the credit quality of the Bonds in light of the expected final maturity of approximately years for the Bonds, the true-up methodology approved in this Financing Order requires that any under collections or over collections in one Customer classes will be taken into account in the application of the true-up mechanism to adjust the WES Charge for all Customers, not just the Customer classes from which the under collection or over collection arose.
-We find that this cross collateralization methodology will enhance the credit quality of the ratepayer-backed bonds and lower WES Charges.] - 70.
-The servicer shall request Commission approval of an amendment to the true-up mechanism described herein a Non Standard True-up (under such procedures as shall be proposed by the servicer and approved by the Commission at the time) that it deems necessary or appropriate to address any material deviations between WES Charge collections and the PPR.
-The form of notice for a Non Standard True is attached as Appendix E to this Financing Order.
+The true-up mechanism described in this Financing Order and contained in Appendix D to this Financing Order is reasonable and will reduce risks related to the Bonds, resulting in lower WESCRM Charges and greater benefits to customers and should be approved. - 69.
+[The servicer shall request a non-standard true-up adjustment to address any material changes in usage and to allow for a change in the Energy Allocation Factors, as and when provided in Appendix B. The form of notice for a non-standard true-up adjustment is attached as

-No such change shall cause any of then-current credit ratings of the Bonds to be suspended, withdrawn or downgraded.
+Appendix E to this Financing Order.
+No such change shall cause any of then-current credit ratings of the Bonds to be suspended, withdrawn or downgraded.]